sagemath/trac_to_gh/Issue 8575.md

 # Issue 8575: Sphinx should raise warning in case of ill formated enumerated lists

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8575

 Original creator: hivert